danbz/aesthetic-programming/source/5-ObjectAbstraction/Readme.md

 Tofu, or bean curd, is a popular food derived from soya orginating from China 2000 years ago.
 Through soaking and grinding soybeans, as well as filtering out remaining particulates, it becomes something known as soymilk, containing stable emulsion of oil, water, and protein.
 This is then pressed into solid white blocks with varying softness as tofu in a process similar to cheesemaking.
 It is an important food product specifically in the East, not only because of its protein richness but also as a cultural symbol.

 When tofu becomes a computational object, as in *Tofu Go!*, abstraction is required to capture the complexity of processes and relations, and to represent what are thought to be essential and desired properties and behaviours.
 In the game, tofu is designed as a simple white three-dimensional cube form with an emoticon, and the ability to move and jump.
-Of course in the real world tofu cannot behave in that way, but one can imagine how objects can perform differently when you program your own software, and if you love tofu as Lam does: "*Tofu Go!* is a game dedicated to my love for tofu and hotpot" as he puts it.
-You need to save the tofu from the chopsticks.
+Of course in the real world tofu cannot behave in that way, but one can imagine how objects can perform differently when you program your own software, and if you love tofu as Lam does: "*Tofu Go!* is a game dedicated to my love for tofu and hotpot" as he puts it.[^francis2] You need to save the tofu from the chopsticks.

 ![tofu go](ch5_1.png)